 Social Media and Employee Rights

+- Some speech is very clearly off-limits.
 Employees can't just post anything they want on Facebook or anywhere else.
 Libel or slander or posting comments about individuals that are not related to your work environment are not protected.
 Posting confidential company information, good or bad, is not protected.

 - Be careful.
 Your contract can still be terminated if you violate a lawful company policy or the law itself, or if your speech isn't otherwise protected activity.
 That is a lot to have to worry about, so if your goal is to fix a problem at work, what often is the most effective is to follow the company policy for reporting workplace issues.

 - Know the company's social media policy.
 If your company has a social media policy, read through it carefully.
 When in doubt, wait a day before posting.